Apple iPhone Smart Battery Case review: Apple's Smart Battery Case for the iPhone XS and Max: Pretty good, if you need the boost

-The Apple Smart Battery Case for the iPhone XS, XS Max and XR is a bulky way to make sure your phone doesn't need a recharge.
+The Apple Smart Battery Case for the iPhone XS ($1,000 at Amazon), XS Max ($1,100 at Amazon Marketplace) and XR is a bulky way to make sure your phone doesn't need a recharge.
 Apple has done this before, for the iPhone 6S.
 That battery case was mocked, but it was actually pretty good, if you found its $100 price and slightly bulbous design acceptable.

 How long does the battery last?